Loading...

 • To maximise the flavour of the whole spices (cardamom, fennel seeds, cumin, and cloves), toast them in the hot ghee for a few seconds before adding the onions.
 This helps release their oils and deepens the flavour.

-• When cooking the onions, ensure they're browned well but not burnt, as this caramelisation adds depth to the dish.
-Patience at this stage will reward you with a rich, savoury base.
+• When cooking the onions, ensure they're browned well but not burnt, as this caramelisation adds depth of flavour.

-• The key to cooking yogurt with chicken until the oil separates is patience.
-Keep the heat on medium (or even medium-low) to avoid the yogurt curdling.
+• Keep the heat on medium (or even medium-low) to avoid the yogurt curdling.
 High heat can cause the yogurt to break and separate, which will ruin the texture.

-• Instead of simmering the potatoes until cooked, try roasting the potatoes coated in a neutral oil and salt for 30 minutes until slightly golden.
-Simply stir them into the curry at the end of cooking.
+• Instead of simmering the potatoes until cooked, roast the potatoes for 30 minutes until slightly golden then stir them into the curry at the end of cooking.
 This keeps the potatoes slightly firmer but also created a caramelised exterior that enhances the flavour of the curry.

 • Add fenugreek at the end to preserve its delicate flavour and aroma.